desaichirayu/wiki-learn/README.md

 This is done when the user clicks on a page title, the result is displayed in the */details* route

 ### Thumbnail
-We also provide make a REST call to wikimedia API to retrieve thumbnails of images if the page has a thumbnail.
+We also make a REST call to wikimedia API to retrieve thumbnails of images if the page has a thumbnail.

 #### Endpoint and Request
 ```javascript